+A. SERVICES

-- A. SERVICES - 1) General: Taps into existing (in-service) water mains shall be made by OWASA personnel only.
+General: Taps into existing (in-service) water mains shall be made by OWASA personnel only.
 All fees must be paid and work scheduled with OWASA Operations Department before OWASA will make the tap.
-All materials must be on-site, trenches open, and shoring and traffic control devices in-place before a.
-Allowable Tapping Methods

-OWASA will perform the tap.
+All materials must be on-site, trenches open, and shoring and traffic control devices in-place before OWASA will perform the tap.
 Contractor may be required to provide approved traffic control plan if required by inspector.